kennethballardphotographer/blaire/README.md

 ### Date prefix (default: empty)

 In another custom theme I'm writing, I prefix a post's publication date with "Filed on".
 Here, I decided to make that configurable so you can decide whether you want to have text before the date.
 For example, on my photography website, I prefix the dates with "Shot on:".

+### Disable lightbox for single images (default: false)

+Only one image is posted on most of the street portrait posts on my photography website, and I think it's a waste to display the lightbox for those images.
+But you might think different which is why the code that determines that is surrounded by this condition and Off by default.

 ### Tags or pages (default: tags)